 Tracking your business income and categorizing deductions

-Setting aside the right amounts for estimated tax payments
+Setting aside money for estimated tax payments

 PayPal may report transactions in personal accounts tagged as “payment for an item or service” but not those marked as “friends and family.”
 If you get a 1099-K that includes those payments, ask PayPal to fix the mistake to avoid issues with the IRS.

-You can do so directly from the Statements and Taxes tab in your account where you downloaded your PayPal 1099.
+You can do so directly from the Statements and Taxes tab in your account where you downloaded your PayPal 1099-K.

-For tax year 2024, the transaction volume requirement no longer applies, and the gross business income threshold is $5,000.
-In 2025, the income threshold will drop again, this time down to just $600.
+For tax year 2025, the gross business income threshold is $2,500.
+In 2026, the income threshold will drop again, this time down to just $600.

-You can avoid PayPal 1099 forms by keeping your gross income below the reporting threshold ($5,000 in 2024), but that doesn’t excuse you from claiming the earnings or paying taxes on them.
+You can avoid PayPal 1099-K forms by keeping your gross income below the reporting threshold ($5,000 in 2024), but that doesn’t excuse you from claiming the earnings or paying taxes on them.

-As long as you’re using PayPal to collect business income, the fees you pay the platform for the privilege should be tax deductible.
+As long as you’re using PayPal to collect business income, the fees you pay the platform for the privilege may be tax deductible.
 It doesn't matter whether you use a personal or business PayPal account.

 As a result, it’s not worth trying to evade PayPal fees by tagging business transactions as friends and family payments.
 Besides, it’s against PayPal’s policy, and you'll usually lose your account privileges when they catch you.